Contact Information

 This article isn’t meant to be a complete guide to all composites, there are too many to list and new ones are coming out all the time.
 Rather it is just our opinion gained from our experience in installing composite decks and from the research we have done.

 After checking out the prices, appearance, track record, and innovation of various composite companies, we at Deck Masters, llc have come to the conclusion that Timbertech is the best overall composite decking manufacturer.
-In case you are wondering, no, they don’t pay us a dime and we don’t get any special manufacturer’s discount.

 So why use PVC instead of a composite board?